cdktf/cdktf-provider-gitlab/docs/integrationGithub.typescript.md

 - *Type:* boolean | cdktf.IResolvable

-Append instance name instead of branch to the status.
+Append the instance name instead of the branch to the status.

 Must enable to set a GitLab status check as _required_ in GitHub.
 See [Static / dynamic status check names] to learn more.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.0.0/docs/resources/integration_github#static_context IntegrationGithub#static_context}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.1.0/docs/resources/integration_github#static_context IntegrationGithub#static_context}

 ---